 Suffice it to say, my first aura-reading experience was pretty spot on.
 Curious to learn more about all things auras (like what an aura really is, and what the colors signify), I called upon Firester, as well as Mama Medicine founder Deborah Hanekamp, who reads auras as part of her healing offerings, to clear things up.
 Color me intrigued.

-What is an aura?
+What actually is an aura?

-“An aura is your life force energy field around you,” Michaela says.
+The term "aura" is often thrown around haphazardly.
+But what does it actually mean?
+"An aura is the life force energy field around you," Firester says.
 “I see it in color.
 We all have our own inherent combination.
 It’s like a snowflake."

-Both of their interpretations rang true for me, but pointed to different facets of my personality—meaning, the readings were different, but equally accurate.
+For example, while Firester saw predominantly purple and blue in my aura, Hanekamp picked up on lots of bright yellow and green.
+Both of their interpretations rang true for me, but pointed to different facets of my personality—meaning, the readings were different, but felt equally accurate.

 What do the different aura colors mean?

-For Hanekemp, green in an aura means “compassion, natural healing energy, a deep connection to the earth, and a lot of divine feminine wisdom.”
+For Hanekemp, green in an aura means “compassion, natural healing energy, a deep connection to the Earth, and a lot of divine feminine wisdom.”

-When it comes to fitness, the activities at hand have to fun for purples (think: dance cardio and Zumba).
+When it comes to fitness, the activities at hand have to be fun for purples (think: dance cardio and Zumba).
 Career-wise, you often find purples working as teachers, therapists, and writers.

 “Red is focused more on the material realm,” Hanekemp says.
 “They aren't just thinking about things but are actually doing them.”

-Michaela sees reds in a similar way, noting that they’re “strong and assertive natural leaders who need to be charge.”
+Firester sees reds in a similar way, noting that they’re “strong and assertive natural leaders who need to be charge.”
 They love risk and are motivated by their desire to win, which explains why many pro athletes and entrepreneurs have red auras.
 They can also be quite intense, so cardio-heavy workouts, CrossFit, and cycling are their jam.